 Edutopia and KQED MindShift have a treasure trove of excellent articles about innovation in education.
-We also highly recommend your local Maker Faire, as well as my friends and former coworkers at DIY.org, a community of young makers who love to learn new skills.
+We also highly recommend your local Maker Faire, as well as my friends and former coworkers at DIY.org, a community of kids who love to learn new skills.

 Read about how the site got started at Design for Minikind, listen to an interview on Wisconsin Public Radio, watch seven of my favorite STEM videos for kids on RiChannel, and get hands-on with Fun Summer DIY Projects on Edutopia.

 In November 2014, I launched The TKSST Gift Guide to connect our readers with smart books, videos, toys, games, and more that we genuinely like and use, and/or have been featured on TKSST, and/or are on our wish list.
 It’s enjoyed praise from Kottke, Recomendo, and other awesome supporters.